This article was last updated on February 19th, 2019.

 The only thing to keep in mind is not overusing this cool tool.
 Otherwise, it would lose its power.

-These 15 promotional email countdown template examples can help you to come up with a compelling email countdown design that creates urgency in your email subscribers' inbox.
+Use these 15 promotional email countdown template examples that can help you to come up with a compelling email countdown design that creates urgency in your email subscribers' inbox.

 Nordstrom's email promoted early access for fashion rewards members.
 The copy "Early Access Starts Tomorrow" was highlighted with green color which helped to communicate the purpose of the message instantly.

 This type of email gives us the illusion of belonging to an exclusive group.
 That's why it's so powerful.
 It can be a great part of your loyalty program.

 This email also contained the shortcuts to the landing pages.
 The easier the shopping experience is, the better.

 A good Early Bird email with countdown timer also gives the recipients time to prepare for the big day.

 It's not likely that they would jump into impulsive shopping just before payday.
 By using this strategy, you can also win some time and send a couple of email reminders later.
 These emails may increase the chances of converting the recipients into customers.

 Make your countdown timer stand out.
 The example above shows that the clock can be easily overlooked if it's not designed properly.